winitzki/scall/tutorial/programming_dhall.md

 ```

 We imagine that a value `p : C a` is a data structure that stores zero or more values of type `a`.
 The "total size" of `p` is the number of the values of type `a` that it stores.
 For example, if `p` is a list of 5 elements then the size of `p` is 5.
 The size
 of a `TreeInt` value `branch (branch (leaf +10) (leaf +20)) (leaf +30)` is 3 because it stores three numbers.

 The "maximum depth" of `p` is the depth of nested recursion required to obtain that value.
 For example, if `p` is a `TreeInt`
 value `branch (branch (leaf +10) (leaf +20)) (leaf +30)` then the depth of `p` is 2.
 The depth of a single-leaf tree (such as `leaf +10`) is 0.

-The goal is to implement these functions generically, for all Church-encoded data structures at once.
+The goal is to implement those functions generically, for all Church-encoded data structures at once.
 Both of those functions need to traverse the entire data structure and to accumulate a `Natural` value.
 Let us begin with `size`:

 ```dhall